-Panama City Beach Couple Rode Out Hurricane Michael In Bank Vault
+Food, Water, Ice Being Given Out In Panama City, Panhandle Towns

 In Bay County, which includes Mexico Beach and Panama City, 98 percent are without power.
 Gulf Power said it expects power to be restored in about a week.

 A number of roads to the coast remain closed.
+It’s unclear when stores will be restocked and re-opened.

 CBS4’s Ty Russell talked with some of those who chose not to evacuate.
 They said they now regret that decision because there are too many downed trees, making the roads inaccessible, and downed power lines and they are not prepared to spend the next seven to ten days without power.
 They said they didn’t stock up on enough food and water and its impossible to get gas.